Happy Ned: Life as a man (1862–1878)

-Life as a Woman (1879–1887)
+Life as a woman (1879–1887)

-When Ned's prison term was over in October 1879, he resumed the name of Harriet Ormiston.
+When Ned's prison term was over in October 1879, she resumed the name of Harriet Ormiston.
 She reunited with her husband and they moved into the home of Harriet's sister, Sarah (née Davies, formerly Young) McLoughlin.
 The couple lived with Sarah, her husband Edward McLoughlin, and Sarah's children, Joseph and Annie Young, and another daughter at 11 Parr Street, in Parr, St Helens.
 The couple were known to drink heavily and were violent toward each other.
 On at least one occasion, Ormiston threatened Andrew with a knife and he hit her, blackening both of her eyes, which required her hospitalisation.
 In May 1880, Ormiston was accused by her nephew Joseph Young of setting their house on fire by lighting a pile of clothes ablaze with a candle.
 Ormiston was arrested and held over for trial.
 Her sister testified that after a night of heavy drinking on 24 April, the couple got into a fight and Ormiston went to her room and continued drinking.
 Ormiston was angry and before falling asleep had threatened to burn the house down.
 According to Sarah, Annie Young went to bed around midnight and left a candle burning on the floor, but there were no clothes near the candle.
 When Joseph prepared to go to bed at half-past twelve, he smelled smoke, saw the clothing on fire, and put the fire out.
 Sarah then stated that upon going upstairs, her sister said "they did not blaze half bad enough" and she called a constable to arrest Ormiston.